croquet/croquet-react/docs/tutorials/1_React_Simple_Counter.md

 Now, we define the `CounterApp`, which will be our top level React component.
 We use the `InCroquetSession` component to provide the running Croquet session to its children.
 This component takes the role of the [`Session.join`](../croquet/Session.html#.join) method in `@croquet/croquet`, and can be configured with the same parameters.
-We recommend specifying those values in environment variables, since it would make those values more secure and easier to maintain.
+We recommend specifying those values in environment variables so that it's easier to manage them (e.g. switching between development and production keys).
 For more information about this topic, feel free to check out [this article](https://kinsta.com/knowledgebase/what-is-an-environment-variable/).

 ```